Emergency Medicine Illness & Injury Prevention Programs

 Our providers are passionate about engaging with local communities to help keep people healthy, especially those who may not have consistent access to healthcare.
 We make regular appearances at local health fairs to reach people in a casual and fun environment.

-In partnership with NYU Langone’s Comprehensive Stroke Center and other departments and centers at NYU Langone and in New York City, we hold a health fair every year at NYU Langone Health—Cobble Hill, inviting residents of the local community to visit our state-of-the-art ED and receive free medical services, including screenings for blood pressure, cholesterol, diabetes, and stroke.
+In partnership with NYU Langone’s Comprehensive Stroke Center and other departments and centers at NYU Langone and in New York City, we hold a health fair every year at NYU Langone Health—Cobble Hill Emergency Department at the Joseph S. and Diane H. Steinberg Ambulatory Care Center, inviting residents of the local community to visit our state-of-the-art ED and receive free medical services, including screenings for blood pressure, cholesterol, diabetes, and stroke.

 Patients who participate in the event can expect their results in just minutes, and we provide treatment counseling and referrals if a result indicates that a patient has or might be at risk for a health condition.
 Each year, we identify hundreds of people who had an undiagnosed health issue and help put them on the path to wellness.

 We also provide free flu shots, poisoning education and awareness, and cardiopulmonary resuscitation (CPR) training.